Merdeka Bridge, Malaysia: Etymology

 The word Merdeka means "independence" in Malay.
 The bridge was named by Minister of Works and Communications Sardon Jubir to commemorate the independence of the Federation of Malaya in 1957.

 History

 Merdeka Bridge was constructed between 1955 and 1956.
-The bridge was officially opened by Tunku Abdul Rahman in 6 April 1956.
+The bridge was officially opened by Tunku Abdul Rahman on 6 April 1956.
 The bridge was initially a 2-lane single carriageway bridge before being duplicated on another side for Penang-bound traffic to increase traffic capacity.

 Features

 Merdeka Bridge is a set of twin concrete tied arch bridges.
 Each bridge contains two motor vehicle drive lanes.
 The older bridge have two pedestrian walkways while the newer bridge only have one.

 The bridge seen from the road on the Penang side.